Anja Coleby: Television career

 Anja changed her surname from Coleby to Taylor in 2005 when she began reading the news for Arena TV.
 She has continued to work in Australian television, and has been a television producer and reporter for the ABC science program Catalyst, in which she has been a member of the team since 2006.
 Since then, Anja has presented and narrated alone a number of small documentaries about different fields such as medicine, nature, technology and education.
 In addition to being a reporter, Anja has also been a producer and researcher of these episodes among many others.

-Anja started working in early 2013 with fellow reporters Simon Pampena and Derek Muller, presenting many other documentaries and doing an entire trip from Western Australia to the state of Victoria.
+Anja started working in early 2013 with fellow reporters Simon Pampena and Derek Muller, presenting many other documentaries and doing an entire trip from Western Australia to Victoria.
 They started in Perth with a ride in an electric car, and then went to the gold mine of Kalgoorlie.
 They moved to Lake Lefroy to discover the giant salt lakes and then to South Australia to discover Weebubbie Cave, the deepest cave in the Nullarbor.
 They discovered the Eucla sand hills, the different species of the desert in Nullarbor, the beach of Yalata and its mulloway, and went to Coonawarra wine region to discover its wine.
 They followed their trip in Victoria to first discover a place in Warrnambool with penguin patrols who have been threatened by predators like foxes.
 They then visited a national park invaded of koalas, discovered coastal waters of the state of Victoria by mapping underwater, and finally ended in Melbourne flying in a hot air balloon.
 After her long Australian roadtrip, Anja has narrated again other documentaries alone.